1. Home

 A view of smoke from the conflict rising above the Khartoum skyline

-On Saturday 15 April, intense fighting broke out across Sudan with a wave of gunfire, shelling and airstrikes.
+On Saturday 15 April 2023, a brutal civil war broke out across Sudan with a wave of gunfire, shelling and airstrikes.

 The violence between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) has trapped millions of people in the middle of an unexpected conflict.
-Many have been forced to flee their homes while access to essential services such as healthcare has become increasingly difficult.
+Hundreds of thousands have been forced to flee their homes while access to essential services such as healthcare has become increasingly difficult.

 Médecins Sans Frontières / Doctors Without Borders (MSF) teams already working in Sudan have been responding to the crisis since its first moments.